 A soul food haven — maybe even heaven — the motto at Vibes is “come and feel the vibes.”
 The food is reasonably priced and appetizing, and the staff is happy and helpful.
 For breakfast, bring a bit of surf to your coop with shrimp omelets or go for the fried lobster chicken and waffles.

 14. The Panorama of My Silence-Heart in Jamaica Hills, Queens

 Also known as Panorama Café, Panorama of My Silence-Heart is an artsy cafe full of positive energy.
 The venue is inspired by the philosophy of Sri Chinmoy, a spiritual teacher, poet, and composer, and it’s actually run by some of his students.
 You don’t have to feel guilty about indulging here as the menu is chock-full of healthy options.
 Healthy and tasty, choices like the acai-piña-colada bowl, quinoa-black-bean burger sandwich, Thai iced tea, and goji-cacao balls surely won’t disappoint.

 Where: 84-73 Parsons Blvd, Jamaica, NY 11432

 The nostalgic venue of Queen’s Comfort draws in customers via its inner child.
 The decor will instantly bring up childhood memories, from the bust of Ronald McDonald to Batman figurines in original costume.
 The menu boasts over 50 items, and many of them will give you a sugar rush or the best stomachache of your life.
-Think Cinnamon Toast Crunch-crusted French toast, Cap’n Crunch-crusted chicken (or tofu) sandwiches, and deep-fried mac and cheese.
+Think Cinnamon Toast Crunch-crusted French toast, Cap’n Crunch-crusted chicken (or tofu) sandwiches, and deep-fried mac and cheese and burgers for people who want a savory brunch.
 Get comfortable, bring cash, and enjoy your blast from the past.

 Where: 3618 30th Ave, Astoria, NY 11103